averageyogi/plex-collection-maker/README.md

 python main.py --dump-collections --exclude-edit
 ```

-As well as dump the entire contents of existing existing libraries to file
+As well as dump the entire contents of existing libraries to file

 ```bash
 python main.py --dump-libraries --all-fields --exclude-edit